 Decisions making for optimization activities

-Both pre and post optimizations may be applied if the Business Value-Oriented Product Management (BVOPDM) office decides that they are needed, and this activity will not endamage any dimension of the BVOP.
+Both pre and post optimizations may be applied if the Business Value-Oriented Product Management (BVOPDM) office decides that they are needed, and they do not damage any dimension of the BVOP.

-Every decision for applying optimization should always be based on predefined values.
+Every decision for applying optimizations should always be based on predefined values.